danielfoehrKn/kubeswitch/README.md

 ```
 $ switch -h
+The kubectx for operators.

 Usage:
   switch [flags]
   switch [command]

 Available Commands:
-  <context-name>  Switch to context name provided as first argument
-  ns              Change the current namespace
-  history, h      Switch to any previous context/namespace from the history (short: h)
-  hooks           Runs configured hooks
   alias                Create an alias for a context.
-Use <ALIAS>=<CONTEXT_NAME> (<ALIAS>=. to rename current-context to <ALIAS>).
-To list all use "alias ls" and to remove an alias use "alias rm <ALIAS>"
-  list-contexts   List all available contexts without fuzzy search
+Use ALIAS=CONTEXT_NAME
   clean                Cleans all temporary and cached kubeconfig files
+  completion           Generate the autocompletion script for the specified shell
+  exec                 Execute any command towards the matching contexts from the wildcard search
+  gardener             gardener specific commands
+  help                 Help about any command
-  -               Switch to the previous context/namespace from the history
+  history              Switch to any previous tuple {context,namespace} from the history
-  -d <NAME>       Delete context <NAME> ('.' for current-context) from the local kubeconfig file.
+  hooks                Run configured hooks
+  list-contexts        List all available contexts
-  -c, --current   Show the current context name
+  namespace            Change the current namespace
+  set-context          Switch to context name provided as first argument
+  set-last-context     Switch to the last used context from the history
-  -u, --unset     Unset the current context from the local kubeconfig file
+  set-previous-context Switch to the previous context from the history
+  version              show Switch Version info

 Flags:
-      --config-path string         path on the local filesystem to the configuration file. (default "~/.kube/switch-config.yaml")
+      --config-path string         path on the local filesystem to the configuration file. (default "/Users/tommyolsen/.kube/switch-config.yaml")
+      --debug                      show debug logs
+  -h, --help                       help for switch
-      --kubeconfig-name string     only shows Kubeconfig files with this name.
-Accepts wilcard arguments "*" and "?".
-Defaults to "config". (default "config")
+      --kubeconfig-name string     only shows kubeconfig files with this name.
+Accepts wilcard arguments '*' and '?'.
+Defaults to 'config'. (default "config")
-      --kubeconfig-path string     path to be recursively searched for Kubeconfig files.
-Can be a file or directory on the local filesystem or a path in Vault. (default "~/.kube/config")
+      --kubeconfig-path string     path to be recursively searched for kubeconfigs.
+Can be a file or a directory on the local filesystem or a path in Vault. (default "$HOME/.kube/config")
+      --no-index                   stores do not read from index files.
+The index is refreshed.
-      --show-preview               show preview of the selected Kubeconfig.
-Possibly makes sense to disable when using vault as the Kubeconfig store to prevent excessive requests against the API. (default true)
+      --show-preview               show preview of the selected kubeconfig.
+Possibly makes sense to disable when using vault as the kubeconfig store to prevent excessive requests against the API. (default true)
-      --state-directory string     path to the local directory used for storing internal state. (default "~/.kube/switch-state")
+      --state-directory string     path to the local directory used for storing internal state. (default "/Users/tommyolsen/.kube/switch-state")
-      --store string               the backing store to be searched for Kubeconfig files.
+      --store string               the backing store to be searched for kubeconfig files.
 Can be either "filesystem" or "vault" (default "filesystem")
       --vault-api-address string   the API address of the Vault store.
 Overrides the default "vaultAPIAddress" field in the SwitchConfig.
 This flag is overridden by the environment variable "VAULT_ADDR".
-      --no-index                   stores do not read from index files.
-The index is refreshed.
-      -h, --help                   help about any command
+  -v, --version                    version for switch

+Use "switch [command] --help" for more information about a command.
 ```

 Just type `switch` to search over the context names defined in the default Kubeconfig file `~/.kube/config`